EricLee0224/awesome-nerf-editing/README.md

 ## Recent Research [Latest Update: 2023/09/14☕]

-🚨 Note: Please be aware that the acceptance status of some of the included works might not be up-to-date. 📝💡
+🚨 Note: Please be aware that the acceptance status of some works might not be up-to-date. 📝💡

 👋 Feel Welcome to Open an Issue or Pull Request! 🚀💬